kdoore/CS2335-Gitbook/project-2-list-of-steps.md

              - Option2Btn
      4. Create a new ConversationList ScriptableObject for each dialog.
      - You can create a duplicate of an existing one, or you can use the asset panel's right-click menu to create ScriptableObject.
-     - Create ConversationList Elements, fill with DialogText, CharacterImage
+     - Create ConversationList Elements, fill with DialogText, CharacterImage, CharacterName

     5. Configure DialogManager Script Component in Inspector Panel